timClicks/ulid-lite/README.md

 ## Acknowledgements

-I've relied on two other implementions to
+I've relied on two other implementations to develop `ulid-lite`:

 <table>
 <tbody>